 - Sunday Afternoon - 1pm - 3pm

 Once you have come up the Monster Hut, we will start to get you into kit for the roles we require for the Time Slot.
 Often this will mean face paint, clothing, prosthetics and so forth.
-If you have any allergies to latex or facepaint, please let us know when you book.
+If you have any allergies to latex or facepaint, please let us know when you book or volunteer to crew.
 We will also provide you with a laminated card with all of your current monsters stats on.
-These will be much simplified from your Player Cards as they will simply list the number of hits, immunities and any special calls.
+These will be much simplified from the Player Cards as they will simply list the number of hits, immunities and any special calls.

 Once we are prepared, we will most likely have to wait a short time for the player base to get ready before we head out to 'seed the linear'.
 In the case of a camp attack, this simply means going out with your assigned ref and following their instructions.
 For a more involved linear, it may mean waiting at a specific point to ambush the players whilst the rest of the crew move further along the path to prepare further 'surprises'.
-In these instances we will always leave a member of permanent crew with each group to ensure that the aims of the linear are fulfilled.
-Please listen to the crew member as they will have a much more detailed understanding of what is happening than yourselves.
+In these instances we will always leave a member of permanent crew with any volunteer crew group to ensure that the aims of the linear are fulfilled.
+If you are a volunteer player, then please listen to the permanent crew member as they will have a much more detailed understanding of what is happening than yourselves.

-Naturally we aim for monstering to be as fun as possible and we encourage players to throw themselves into it with gusto.
+Naturally we aim for monstering to be as fun as possible and we encourage both crew and volunteer players to throw themselves into it with gusto.
 After all, if you are enthusiastic about being a gribbly creature, then those on the linear will respond to this with their own enthusiasm, leading to a much more enjoyable time for all.